Much more than just oil & gas

 The adviser applies a liquidity screen to the universe; in theory the adviser would like to construct a portfolio that could be liquidated within five trading days.
 The remaining stocks will be modelled by the team, and the team will seek to meet management and may also source research from external analysts.

 From this, a watch list of stocks that the advisers feel are attractive is constructed.
 To progress to inclusion within the portfolio, stocks will have to be attractively valued relative to the wider market and to peers.
-Valuations are assessed based on the adviser’s discounted cash flow models and using recognised metrics such as EV/EBITDA.
+Valuations are assessed based on the adviser’s DCF models and using recognised metrics such as EV/EBITDA.

 The size of an individual position depends on the adviser’s view of the balance of risk and reward offered by a stock.
 GIF operates with a focused portfolio of between 20 and 25 stocks.
 The adviser is comfortable with a single stock accounting for about 10% of the portfolio, but would not seek to have more than 15% in an individual position.
 The portfolio will typically include at least eight to 10 core holdings, and at least four to six lower-conviction positions.